TypeStrong/tsify/README.md

 # Changelog

+* 0.11.0 - Altered behavior to pass through all compiler options to tsc by default.
 * 0.10.2 - Fixed output of global error messages.
 Fixed code generation in ES6 mode.
 * 0.10.1 - Fixed display of nested error messages, e.g. many typing errors.
 * 0.10.0 - Added `stopOnError` option and changed default behavior to continue building when there are typing errors.